right-rudder/right-rudder/notes.md

   X need to limit to one user only
   X need to put recaptcha
 - Resources (business / marketing blog articles)
-  C Tips to grow your school
+  X Tips to grow your school
   X Webinar PAGE
     X Create model for webinar
     - Use LinkedIn Events